LOGRONO – NAJERA

 Berto with Conchi and Pili from Spain – dear friends made on the Camino

-A day that started out difficult, ended in joy in the streets of Najera.
+A day that started out difficult, ended with joy in the streets of Najera.